this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 Interactive thresholding with a custom GUI element#

-Interactivity can be greatly enhanced by custom GUI elements like slides and push buttons, custom mouse functions, or custom keybindings. napari can easliy be exteneded with these features, and a companion library magicgui maintained by the napari team allows users to make extensions to the GUI without having to write any GUI code.
+Interactivity can be greatly enhanced by custom GUI elements like sliders and push buttons, custom mouse functions, or custom keybindings (keyboard shortcuts). napari can easily be extended with these features, and a companion library magicgui maintained by the napari team allows users to make extensions to the GUI without having to write any GUI code.

-We’ll now explore adding such interactivty to napari.
+We’ll now explore adding such interactivity to napari.

 # Remove all processed layers